What is a Geographic Modifier?

 The performance of keywords with geo modifiers can vary depending on the specific context and goals of the advertising campaign.

-While they can be effective for targeting users in specific geographic locations, they may not necessarily always produce the highest ROI.
+While they can be effective for targeting users in specific locations, they may not necessarily always produce the highest ROI.

 For example, a restaurant in New York City might use keywords like "best pizza in NYC" to attract local customers searching for pizza in the area.